strvcom/ios-networking/README.md

 - `retry(taskId:)` method to retry failed uploads
 - `invalidateSession(shouldFinishTasks:)` to clean up resources when done

+Prefer one long-lived upload manager.
+If you create a temporary manager, call `invalidateSession(shouldFinishTasks:)` when you are finished with it.
+Otherwise, its `URLSession` keeps it in memory until the app exits.

 In case you need to provide some specific info in the request, you can define a type conforming to [Requestable](https://strvcom.github.io/ios-networking/documentation/networking/requestable) protocol and pass that to the [UploadAPIManager](https://strvcom.github.io/ios-networking/documentation/networking/uploadapimanager) instead of the upload `URL`.

 ## Request authorization